The Era of Early Dominion

 - Resurgents return in distant lands.

-- The Frost Sentinels thrive in remaining border conflicts, but The Sky Hammers face decline as air dominance becomes unsustainable due to lack of technological advancements needed to cover greater distance and air piracy growing in distant regions.
+- The Frost Sentinels thrive in remaining border conflicts, but Sky Hammers face decline as air dominance becomes unsustainable due to lack of technological advancements needed to cover greater distance and air piracy growing in distant regions.

 - Prince Raeth, along with companions Eira Vey, Tharyn’Breka Kael, and Caledrin Solarn-Veykar, begins and completes peaceful expedition of the empire—forever changing false assumptions of the empire's completeness.
 Book of The Witness and The Account of Two Becomings are both completed during this period.